guhjy/2015ori-1/archive/response_ori_rev.md

 There are some weaknesses in Project 1, which include: 1) The application does not consider the situation where researchers do not fabricate the entire data but only modify some numbers in real data, 2) Researchers can improve the way they fabricate data if they know what kinds of statistical methods are used for fabrication detection, 3) Twenty participants might not cover all or most of fabrication behaviors, and 4) There is a possibility that none of the methods can distinguish genuine data from fabricated data.
 Therefore, it is unclear how the applicant will continue to Project 2 and 3.

 ## Response

-Project 1 is indeed limited by focusing on only fabrication and not falsification.
-We hope to expand on this in Phase II.
-With respect to the prob

 Weakness 1: The reviewer correctly identifies that the projects only look at fabrication, and not falsification.
 This is a limitation and we look to improve upon this in the Phase II grant proposal.